argoproj-labs/argocd-image-updater/docs/install/start.md

 You might want to strip that down to apps in a specific project, or to specific apps, however.

-Put the RBAC permissions to ArgoCD's `argocd-rbac-cm` ConfigMap and ArgoCD will pick them up automatically.
+Put the RBAC permissions to Argo CD's `argocd-rbac-cm` ConfigMap and Argo CD will pick them up automatically.

 ## Installing as Kubernetes workload